Aaron Northcraft: Seattle Mariners

 On January 2, 2019, Northcraft signed a minor league contract with the Seattle Mariners organization.
 He spent the majority of the season with the Triple-A Tacoma Rainiers, also appearing in 1 game for the Low-A Everett AquaSox and 3 games for the Double-A Arkansas Travelers, recording a cumulative 2.03 ERA with 39 strikeouts between the three clubs.
-On November 4, 2019, he elected free agency.
+Northcraft elected free agency following the season on November 4.

 Miami Marlins

 On December 18, 2019, Northcraft signed a minor league contract with the Miami Marlins organization that included an invitation to Spring Training.
-Northcraft was included in the Marlins initial 60-man player pool for the 2020 season.
-He spent the season at the alternate site and elected free agency on November 2, 2020.
+Northcraft was included in the Marlins' initial 60–man player pool for the 2020 season, but did not play in a game for the organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He elected free agency on November 2, 2020.

 San Diego Padres (second stint)

 On February 12, 2021, Northcraft signed a minor league contract with the San Diego Padres organization that included an invitation to Spring Training.
 He was assigned to the Triple-A El Paso Chihuahuas to begin the year.
-He was selected to the active roster on April 23, 2021 and promoted to the major leagues for the first time.
+On April 23, Northcraft was selected to the 40–man roster and promoted to the major leagues for the first time.
 He made his MLB debut the next day, pitching in relief against the Los Angeles Dodgers.
 In the game, he also notched his first major league strikeout, punching out Dodgers outfielder Luke Raley.
-Northcraft recorded a 2.25 ERA in 5 appearances, walking 8 and striking out 5 before being designated for assignment on July 9.
-He was released on July 13, and resigned a minor league contract on July 19, 2021.
-He was released on August 10, 2022.
+Northcraft recorded a 2.25 ERA in five appearances, walking eight and striking out five before being designated for assignment on July 9.
+He was released on July 13, and re–signed a minor league contract on July 19.

+Northcraft spent the entirety of the 2022 campaign with Triple–A El Paso.
+In 30 appearances out of the bullpen, he compiled a 3.16 ERA with 20 strikeouts across 31 1/3 innings pitched.
+Northcraft was released by the Padres organization on August 10, 2022.